Loads and Loads of Rules

 - Fluxx starts out with two simple rules— draw one card, play one card.
 However, if the game goes on very long, it can get quite complicated.

-- The card Mindslaver ended up creating an entirely new section of the rules dictating on how to take over an opponent's turn.
-To date only it and Sorin Markov uses said rules.
+- Similarly, the card Mindslaver ended up creating an entirely new section of the rules dictating on how to take over an opponent's turn.
+To date only it, Sorin Markov and Worst Fears uses said rules, although a very old card (Word of Command) that kind of didn't make sense with the rules was "fixed" using part of this section as well.

 - One of the most famous examples was the Star Wars Customizable Card Game, from the genre's height; some people for whom M:tG is breakfast, lunch, and dinner still can't hear the word "attrition" without curling up into a ball.
 The glossary was about four times the length of the core rulebook.
 That said, the rules did provide a very solid, balanced, even briefly popular game once you wrapped your head around them, and underground circles persist to this day.